sezanzeb/sezanlight/readme.md

 docstrings

-make config file work

-- width and height should default to auto, which does exactly what auto implies (what if somebody has two screens set up? will it crash when pixels in a dead area are checked)

 see what this xshmgetimage stuff is and if it is faster if it does something similar:
 - https://stackoverflow.com/questions/43442675/how-to-use-xshmgetimage-and-xshmputimage
 - https://stackoverflow.com/questions/30200689/perfomance-of-xgetimage-xputimage-vs-xcopyarea-vs-xshmgetimage-xshmputima